Salve Regina University

-Salve Regina University is a private Roman Catholic university in Newport, Rhode Island, United States.
+Salve Regina University is a private coeducational Roman Catholic university in Newport, Rhode Island, United States.
 It was founded in 1934 by the Sisters of Mercy and is accredited by the New England Commission of Higher Education.
-The university enrolls more than 2,700 undergraduate and graduate students annually.
+The university enrolls more than 2,800 undergraduate and graduate students annually.

-Its 80-acre historical campus, bordering the coastal Newport Cliff Walk in the state of Rhode Island, is set on seven contiguous Gilded Age estates with 21 structures of historic significance.
+Salve's 80-acre historical coastal campus, bordering the Newport Cliff Walk in the state of Rhode Island, is set on seven contiguous Gilded Age estates with 21 structures of historic significance.
 The university is home to the Pell Center for International Relations and Public Policy.

-It is a member of the NCAA Division III and in 2018 about 460 students – about 17% of the student body – participated in intercollegiate athletics.
+Salve is a member of the NCAA Division III.
+In 2022 about 520 students – about 18% of the student body – participated in intercollegiate athletics.

 History

 On March 6, 1934, the state of Rhode Island granted a charter to the Sisters of Mercy of Providence for a corporation to be named Salve Regina College (translated from the Latin as "Hail Queen").
 The charter specified that the college would exist "to promote virtue, and piety and learning".
-In 1947 the corporation received the gift of Ochre Court, a 50-room Newport mansion, and admitted its first class of 58 students in the autumn of that year.
+In 1947 the corporation received the gift of Ochre Court, a 50-room Newport mansion from businessman Robert Goelet IV, and admitted its first class of 58 students in the autumn of that year.
 The college's first president was Mary Matthew Doyle (1870–1960), who was also the first Mother Provincial of the Sisters of Mercy of Providence.

-During the 1950s two more buildings were added to the campus: Moore Hall, originally built in 1890, was donated to the college in 1955 by Cornelius Moore, a former Newport mayor and chairman of the original board of trustees; McAuley Hall, originally the Vinland Estate, was donated to the college in 1955 by the daughter of Florence Adele Vanderbilt Twombly.
+During the 1950s two more buildings were added to the campus: Moore Hall, originally built in 1890, was donated to the college in 1955 by Cornelius Moore, a former Newport mayor and chairman of the original board of trustees; McAuley Hall, originally the Vinland Estate, was donated to the college in 1955 by Florence Burden, daughter of Florence Adele Vanderbilt Twombly.

-It was originally a women's college.
-It became coeducational in 1973, added graduate programs in 1975 and achieved university status in 1991.
+Salve Regina was originally a women's college, becoming coeducational in 1973.
+The college added graduate programs in 1975 and, in 1991, achieved university status, transforming into Salve Regina University.
 The changes came about during the tenure of its longest-serving president, Lucille McKillop, who headed the institution from 1973 until 1994.
-During that time the school went from 1000 students studying nine majors to over 2300 students studying 25 majors.
+During that time the school went from 1000 students studying nine majors to more than 2300 students studying 25 majors.

-By 2000 the campus had expanded to 60 acres and included 18 buildings of historical significance.
-The university received an Historic Preservation Award from the Rhode Island Historical Preservation and Heritage Commission in 2000 for its work in the preservation and "sensitive adaptation" of the buildings and the 1999 National Preservation Award from the National Trust for Historic Preservation.
+By 2000, the campus had expanded to 60 acres and included 18 buildings of historical significance.
+The university received an Historic Preservation Award in 2000 from the Rhode Island Historical Preservation and Heritage Commission for its work in the preservation and "sensitive adaptation" of the buildings and the 1999 National Preservation Award from the National Trust for Historic Preservation.
 In 2002 the university received a Getty Grant Program award to develop a campus heritage preservation plan.

 In December 2015 the university received a Tree Campus USA designation, a program of the Arbor Day Foundation which recognizes and encourages the best practices of planting and caring for campus trees and the engagement of students in environmental stewardship.
-The university was also accredited by the Morton Arboretum as a Level II arboretum for its historic trees and landscapes in 2016.
+The university was accredited in 2016 by the Morton Arboretum as a Level II arboretum for its historic trees and landscapes.